How did the Vikings survive in Iceland?

 Icelandic Viking wars and history

 The Christianization of Iceland began in 999 AD when missionaries from England went to spread the word of their religion.
 This went on for over 100 years and Iceland entered its medieval period during this time.
 It didn’t suffer any major wars or invasions but did have numerous smaller disagreements between villages, though these were rare.
-The people of Iceland continued on until they formed a treaty with the other Scandinavian countries called the Kalmar Union which lasted from 1397 – 1523.
+The people of Iceland continued until they formed a treaty with the other Scandinavian countries called the Kalmar Union which lasted from 1397 – 1523.
 Before this, Iceland officially belonged to Norway, due to most of its population coming from there, but upon the fall of the Kalmar Union and the political treaties that followed, Iceland fell into the ownership of Denmark.
 An independence movement began in the 1700s, but it didn’t become successful until after WWI when Iceland officially gained independence and became the Kingdom of Iceland on 1 December 1918, and it remains an independent country to this day.